mbsabath/Harvard_Rse_Hpc_Containers/Readme.md

 ## Installing Singularity on Mac and Windows

 Containers rely on features of linux, therefore in order to build containers for this course (assuming you don't have a personal linux machine) you'll need to install a linux virtual machine or wsl like system on your computer.
+We'll be doing all building and running of containers on the cannon cluster but I mention Lima here in case you want to build containers on your own machine.
+Note that with M1+ macs containers built on your machine will not run on the cannon cluster due to the different chip architectures.

 ### Mac